zhangyuanyang21/zhangyuanyang21.github.io/index.md

 </table>

 ### Short Bio
-  <p align = "justify">I am currently pursuing the master degree with the School of Computer and Control Engineering, Yantai University, under the supervisor of Associate Professor <a href="https://qing20200222.github.io/">Weiqing Yan</a>.</p>
+  <p align = "justify">I am currently pursuing the master degree with the School of Computer and Control Engineering, Yantai University, under the supervisor of Associate Professor <a href="https://qing20200222.github.io/">Weiqing Yan</a>, My research interestsinclude machine learning and computer vision, especially on multi-view clustering and deep clustering.</p>

 ### Education Experience
   <ul>